ralphkw1/brief4vscode/README.md

 </ol>
 <h3 style="color:#0000AA">Commands</h3>
 <p>The following are the key bindings and commands implemented by the plugin.</p>
-<p> Some Brief functionality is currently the Visual Studio Code default, or close enough.</p>
+<p>Some Brief functionality is currently the Visual Studio Code default, or close enough.</p>
-<p> No intentional changes to mouse functionality.</p>
+<p>No intentional changes to mouse functionality.</p>
-<p> None of the commands will work unless the cursor is in an active "TextDocument".
+<p>None of the commands will work unless the cursor is in an active "TextDocument".
 This is done so the extension won't interfere with existing functionality.</p>
 <p>If you are looking for implementations of the full Brief command set, you may try the following link, as long as it still works. &quot;<a href="https://christopoulos.users.sourceforge.net/cbrief/brief.php" target="_blank">About BRIEF Text Editor</a>&quot;.
 Otherwise, search for it with your favorite search engine and see what you can find.</p>
+<p>Multi-root workspaces are not supported and not tested, but should only affect the relative bookmark feature; It should default to global bookmarks.
 </div>
 <table style="background-color:#F5FFFF">
     <caption style="color:#0000AA; background-color:#F5FFFF">Help and Undo/Redo</caption>